2020 Democratic Primary Election:

 If you need to register:

-Students living on the Mason campus: You may register to vote from your campus address.
+Students living on the Mason campus: You may register to vote from your campus address and provide your resident hall name.
 You will need to change this voting address when you move.
 ONLY students registered at a campus address may vote at the University Precinct located at Merten Hall on the Mason campus.
 All other Mason students and faculty must vote at their registered home precincts.

 Required Photo ID: Photo ID is required to vote, your George Mason Student Photo ID is welcomed on Election Day.